envidynxlab/Networks_Barriers/README.md

  * Roads.ipynb &rightarrow; This notebook downloads drivable road networks from OpenStreetMap using the Python package OSMnx (Boeing, 2017).
 Detailed installation instructions for OSMnx package are found at https://osmnx.readthedocs.io/en/stable/.
 For each network node, elevation is retrieved using CUDEM mosaics and matched to the corresponding exceedance probability of extreme water levels.

 ## Analysis
+The following notebooks contain the analysis and figures described in the manuscript.
 * Analysis.ipynb &rightarrow; The purpose of this notebook is to identify, for each barrier island, the elevation and exceedance probability of the critical node that causes the failure of the network and the overall robustness of each road network to flood-induced failures.
 For statistically meaningful metrics of network structure, the analysis is restricted to the 72 US Atlantic and Gulf barrier islands with drivable road networks of at least 100 nodes.
 This notebook also extracts basic statistics for each of these networks.
 * Figures.ipynb &rightarrow; This notebook generates the figures included in the manuscript.
 * Statistics.ipynb &rightarrow; This notebook contains the queries and statistics included in the manuscript.